On this page

 Intraformational shale and coal form local seals in the major reservoir units.
 Beneath the Daralingie unconformity are two important early Permian regional seals — the Roseneath and Murteree shales.
 The Roseneath Shale is the top seal of the Epsilon Formation, and the Murteree Shale seals the Patchawarra Formation.
 A younger regional seal is provided by the Triassic Arrabury Formation.

-Most discovered fields in the Cooper Basin comprise multiple gas pools (and or oil) stacked in coaxial Permian–Mesozoic anticlinal and faulted anticlinal closures and may occur from as low as the Tirrawarra Formation to as high as the Murta Formation depending on the extent of regional seals.
+Most discovered fields in the Cooper Basin comprise multiple gas pools (and/or oil) stacked in coaxial Permian–Mesozoic anticlinal and faulted anticlinal closures and may occur from as low as the Tirrawarra Formation to as high as the Coorikiana Sandstone depending on the extent of regional seals.
 The pools in the Patchawarra, Epsilon and Toolachee, often are partially stratigraphic, and successful wells are dependent on intersection of high sinuosity channel facies.
 Fraccing is common practice to improve recoveries from highly variable permeability sandstones.

 Locally, Permian oil has migrated into Warburton Basin reservoirs on the basin margin and gas has migrated into fractured Ordovician reservoirs fringing the Allunga Trough forming a potential exploration play.